kubernetes-sigs/sig-windows-dev-tools/README.md

 ```
 kubectl get nodes
 ```
-The win node might stay 'NotReady' for a while, because it takes some time to download the flannel image.
+The win node might stay 'NotReady' for a while, because it takes some time to download the Flannel image.
 ```
 vagrant@master:~$ kubectl get nodes
 NAME     STATUS     ROLES                  AGE    VERSION